minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 10. After having made your choice you can press the "Add settings and enable boefje" button.
-11. Now it should say that the boefje has been enabled, but if we go to the Tasks page (from the top nav-bar) we see that the boefje is currently not doing anything.
+11. Now it should say that the boefje has been enabled, but if we go to the Tasks page (from the top nav bar) we see that the boefje is currently not doing anything.
 This is because our boefje will only run if a valid IPAddressV4 or IPAddressV6 OOI is available.
 Let's create one of those by using existing boefjes and normalizers.